 For advanced Voice Dialogue facilitators.

-ITP is happy to announce the ninth edition of ‘Towards the Archetypes’, a one week intensive training-retreat that will take place from June 10 – 16, 2018 on the beautiful island of Crete, Greece.
+ITP is happy to announce the twelfth edition of ‘Towards the Archetypes’, a one week intensive training-retreat on the beautiful island of Crete, Greece.
 The training will be a retreat with emphasis on personal deepening by working with archetypes, dreams and energetics.
 Working with archetypal energy patterns goes beyond the work on the personal level.
 A deeper layer in our psyche will get activated and the movement of energy will increase.

 Working on the Archetypal level

 Archetypes represent our deepest universal primal instincts.
 These instincts are therefore not culture-specific and can be found in every single one.
 Sub-personalities are formed under the influence of the culture in which you live, but are fed by these universal primal instincts.

 To be able to work with energy on the archetypal level, a facilitator must be a Master of working with the multiple layers of energy in a client.
 We also refer to this as dancing with energy.

 In order to be able to devote oneself as an instrument in his or her role as a professional counselor, a facilitator must learn to recognise, accept and use the archetypal energy layers within themselves.
 Only once a facilitator has this ability, he or she will be able to work with their own clients’ energy on an archetypal level.

 Transformation of energy on an archetypal level means that a sustainable shift in a client’s perception and behaviour occurs organically and that a greater degree of freedom of choice emerges.

 We will work with Voice Dialogue, but also with creative techniques such as dance, movement, mask making, rituals.
 We will visit archeologically and psychologically interesting sites, such as the Cretan labyrinth and different temples.
 Special places in nature will play a role.